 Why This Recipe Tastes So Good

-If you're interested in other recipes that you can make with Huckleberries, check out my recipes for Blueberry Coffee Cake and Blackberry Hand Pies.
-You'll need to change the amount of sugar, since Huckleberries are more tart than blackberries.
+If you're interested in other recipes you can make with Huckleberries, check out my Blueberry Coffee Cake and Blackberry Hand Pies recipes.
+You'll need to increase the amount of sugar in the fruit filling for the blackberry hand pies since blackberries are sweeter than huckleberries.

 This recipe consists of two base recipes.
-One for the crumb base and topping and one for the fruit.
+One for the crumb base and topping and one for the fruit filling.

 Huckleberry Filling.
 Huckleberries are a dark tart berry.
 They make a great addition to this type of dessert as the tart flavor contrasts nicely with the sweet base and topping.
 As with any fruit, make sure to taste the fruit as the sugar is added, since the sweetness of the fruit can vary.
 If you don't have huckleberries, use blueberries and make a blueberry crumb bar.